isotopp/isotopp.github.io/content/posts/2019-09-27-mysql-does-disk-io.md

 traceable test setup, it's looking like a lot of overhead.

 During normal operations, a page often is modified in multiple commits over a short amount of time.
-Each of these commits is a separate redo log sync, but all these changes are being accumulated on the dirty in-memory page, and get persisted into the tablespace in a single checkpoint write.
+Each of these commits is a separate redo-log sync, but all these changes are being accumulated on the dirty in-memory page, and get persisted into the tablespace in a single checkpoint write.
 Also, during checkpointing one doublewrite buffer worth of pages gets written out in a